PlaySuper/unity-sdk-public/README.md

-## PlaySuper UnitySDK for game developers to distribute coins to gamers
+# PlaySuperUnity SDK for game developers to distribute coins to gamers

 currently under development...